 7.3 Subjects

 Subjects who are experts in the application field of the TRV should be used.
+For certain areas of application testing, where neither specific experience nor expertise is required, it is also allowed to use non-expert subjects.
+Such non-experts must be motivated in other than a professional manner (for example, they will be paid).
+The validity of this approach is shown in [b-Leszczuk2012].
 The number of subjects should follow the recommendations of [ITU-T P.910].

 7.4 Instructions to subjects and training session